 It is easy to hear God’s instructions, laws and commandments; the test is, will we obey them?
 We show how wholehearted we are in seeking God by how well we keep His law.
 As Mr. Flurry writes in How to Be an Overcomer, “We must go beyond simply hearing God’s word.
 We must guard it, protect it, live by it.
 When we do that, Christ promises we will be blessed.”

 Read 2 Chronicles 29-31.
 These chapters reveal a young king going wholly after God by restoring God’s laws to a nation that had become wrapped up in sin and paganism.
-Hezekiah restored the priestly order that God had ordained.
-He oversaw the cleansing and repair of the Temple.
-He directed the people to destroy their idols and return to worshipping God alone.
-He re-institutionalized the observance of God’s holy days, namely Passover and the Days of Unleavened Bread.
-Then he restored the law of tithing to the nation.
-As each law was reinforced circumstances in Judah began to change rapidly.
+Hezekiah restored the priestly order God had ordained.
+He oversaw the cleansing and repair of the temple.
+He directed the people to destroy their idols and return to worshiping God alone.
+He reinstated the observance of God’s holy days.
+He restored the law of tithing to the nation.
+As each law was reinforced, circumstances in Judah began to change rapidly.

 3. What was the result of this return to God’s law?
 2 Chronicles 30:26.
 Did it result in great prosperity?
 2 Chronicles 31:5-12; 2 Chronicles 32:27-30.

 The people greatly rejoiced!
 In fact, so great was the joy and gladness on the streets of Jerusalem that it had not been that way since the reign of Solomon.
-The inhabitants of Judah were learning an important lesson: Obedience to God’s laws results in automatic blessings and happiness.
+The inhabitants of Judah were learning an important lesson: Obedience to God’s laws brings blessings and happiness.

-Notice the abundance that they started reaping in their crops and herds.
+Notice the abundance they began reaping in their crops and herds.
 Just the tithe of their bounty was so great they did not have room enough to store it in the temple.
-This invokes the challenge God sets forth in Malachi 3:10: “Bring yea all the tithes into the storehouse, that there may be meat in mine house, and prove me now herewith, saith the LORD of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it.”
-Under Hezekiah’s direction the people willingly followed this law and God prospered them beyond their capacity.
+This invokes the challenge God sets forth in Malachi 3:10: “Bring ye all the tithes into the storehouse, that there may be meat in mine house, and prove me now herewith, saith the Lord of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it.”
+Under Hezekiah’s direction, the people willingly followed this law and God prospered them beyond their capacity.

 Every law of God is grounded in love (1 John 5:3).
-They are made for our benefit to bestow untold amounts of happiness, joy, peace and prosperity upon those who wholeheartedly apply them.
-Today you can experience the same outcomes as the people of Judah if you implement the source of their success—God’s law of love.
+They are all made for our benefit to bestow happiness, joy, peace and prosperity on those who wholeheartedly apply them.
+You can experience the same outcomes as the people of Judah if you implement the source of their success: God’s law of love.

-As is so vivid in this example with Hezekiah, a whole nation was rejuvenated by a leader who submitted himself to God and applied His laws.
-Not only did he prosper, the people and the entire nation prospered.
+As Hezekiah’s example makes clear, a whole nation was rejuvenated by a leader who submitted himself to God and applied His laws.
+Not only did he prosper; the entire nation prospered.
 Even Assyria, the most powerful military at the time, was no match for Hezekiah because the God of the universe was fighting for him (2 Kings 19:32-37).

 4. What did David counsel his son Solomon to do in order to prosper?
 1 Chronicles 22:11-13.

-After all of the experiences David had in his life from shepherd boy to king of Israel, there was a key to success that he wanted to pass on to his son.
-He made it very clear: Keep the law of God, and you shall prosper.
+After all the experiences David had in his life from shepherd boy to king, there was a key to success that he wanted to pass on to his son: Keep the law of God, and you shall prosper.
 This is absolute; it is cause and effect.
-David is saying, if you want prosperity then it hinges on how well you keep God’s law.
-And you know from reading the biblical account of King David and King Solomon, the monumental kingdoms that they built of unparalleled prosperity came from this critical source, the law of God.
+If you want prosperity, it hinges on how well you keep God’s law.
+And the biblical account of King David and King Solomon shows that the monumental kingdoms they built of unparalleled prosperity came from this critical source: the law of God.

-If you want to know how to be prosperous, there is no better authority than God, the one who has the power to make you prosper.
-Here He outlines very plainly to Joshua how to have ultimate success.
-By keeping the laws that God had given to Israel through Moses, Joshua would be prosperous.
+There is no better authority on how to be prosperous than God, the one who has power to make you prosper.
+Here He plainly tells Joshua the key: By keeping the laws God gave to Israel through Moses, Joshua would be prosperous.

 But God expects something else!